M12Shehab/Agentic-AI-HealthCare/Readme.md

     API --> MongoDB[(MongoDB Database)]
 ````

-* Agents are orchestrated by the MCP server
+* Agents are coordinated and executed by the MCP agent controller
 * Data is stored securely and queried via RESTful endpoints

 ---